2024-2025 Academic Catalog

 Accreditation Status of Norfolk State University

-The official statement on Norfolk State University's regional accreditation status as required by Standard 14.1, Principles of Accreditation (2018), of the Southern Association of Colleges and Schools Commission on Colleges is as follows:
+The official statement on Norfolk State University's institutional accreditation status as required by Principles 14.1, Principles of Accreditation, (2018) of the Southern Association of Colleges and Schools Commission on Colleges is as follows:

-Norfolk State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master's, and doctorate degrees.
-Questions about the accreditation of Norfolk State University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404)679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).
+Norfolk State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, and doctorate degrees.
+Norfolk State University also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Norfolk State University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404)679-4500, or by using information available on SACSCOC's website https://sacscoc.org

 Specialized Accreditation